 Inherited ataxia is typically passed down in two different ways:

-- Dominant.
-Only one copy of the mutated gene is required to have the condition.
+- Dominant: Only one copy of the mutated gene must have the condition.
 This gene can be inherited from either parent.

-- Recessive.
-Two copies of the mutated gene (one from each parent) are required to have the condition.
+- Recessive: Two copies of the mutated gene (one from each parent) must have the condition.

-- Spinocerebellar ataxia.
-There are dozens of different types spinocerebellar ataxia.
+- Spinocerebellar ataxia: There are dozens of types of spinocerebellar ataxia.
 Each type is classified by the specific area of the gene that’s mutated.
 Symptoms and the age at which the symptoms develop can vary by type of ataxia.

-- Episodic ataxia.
-This type of ataxia isn’t progressive and instead occurs in episodes.
-There are seven different types of episodic ataxia.
+- Episodic ataxia: This type of ataxia isn’t progressive but occurs in episodes.
+There are eight types of episodic ataxia.
 The symptoms and length of the ataxia episodes can vary by type.

 most commoninherited ataxia.
 In addition to difficulties with movement and speech, muscle weakening can also occur.
 This type of ataxia can also affect the heart.